 Are you your own worst critic?
-Do you think you’ll never be successful with ADHD?
+Worried you’ll never be successful with ADHD?

 Deep down do you believe you can never do enough or be enough?